 - The receiving party countersigns the amendments electronically.

 - Prepare the supporting documents.

-- Request validation of legal entity data (e.g. banking information, PIC number for any new beneficiaries through the Beneficiary Register) - more information about the validation of a legal entity data.
+- Request validation of legal entity data (e.g. banking information, PIC number for any new beneficiaries through the Participant Register) - more information about the validation of a legal entity data.

 - Depending on the nature of the changes, discuss the request for an amendment with the project officer in charge of the grant.
 Can the approval process be simplified?

 - Locate the 'My Area' section of the Participant Portal Grant Management Service.

 - Go to the 'My Projects' list.